raganwald/raganwald.github.com/index.md

 I know how to ship, how to recognize threats to shipping, and how to keep a team on track.
 I know how engineering and product teams evolve with growth and organizational maturity, and some of the ways to maintain the best and most effective parts of a culture while helping to evolve the parts that no longer serve the mission.

 I am a senior engineer with forty years of product- and customer-centric business and technical experience.
-A steady veteran whose teams ship on time, without drama.
+A veteran whose teams ship on time, without drama.

 [LinkedIn]: https://www.linkedin.com/in/raganwald/
 [raganwald@gmail.com]: mailto:raganwald@gmail.com